 Sadly, a message of comfort and affirmation isn’t my goal here.
 On the contrary, I’m here to warn you that the day we all are forced to become those pitiable pedestrians at the GreenJackets’ home opener — trudging our way across dozens, potentially hundreds, of feet to get to our destinations — is coming.
 It is coming soon.

 There will be no rest for the weary.
 Getting rid of the parking wells on Broad Street will help, but it won’t help much.
 This much is clear: parking space on Broad Street has hit its capacity, and it is officially time to freak out.

 The most heartbreaking part of that reality is that there are those who will laugh at our pain.
 There are those who will hear my pleas and scoff, discounting these concerns as petty, even melodramatic.
 There are those who would say that if you think walking 500 feet to Whiskey Bar sounds like a tough task, you should probably stop eating at Whiskey Bar.

 I’m going to give those snarky comments exactly the amount of attention they deserve: Zero.
 And I would encourage you to do the same.
 Because as the merciless winds of change have swept over this town over the last few years, one thing has become clear: All we have in this cruel, postmodern world is each other.

 So, as your friend, I am here to tell you that your downtown parking panic is completely warranted.
 In fact, you’re probably not panicking enough.

 Am I encouraging more downtown parking hysterics?
 Yes, but only because I care about the people of this city.
-Having said that, just know that if a golf car start running bodies back and forth from the Ellis Street parking garage to our favorite Broad Street restaurants, and all the seats are taken, I will 100 percent dropkick anyone of you off that godsend of a vessel.
+Having said that, just know that if a golf car service starts running bodies back and forth from the Ellis Street parking garage to our favorite Broad Street restaurants, and all the seats are taken, I will 100 percent dropkick any of you off that godsend of a vessel.
 It’s nothing personal.
 It’s just 2018.
 And that’s what it’s going to take to survive.